roots/docs/sage/theme-development-and-building.md

     });
     ```

-After rebuilding your site's assets (`yarn run build`), when you load a page with the default template, your new route should run and you should see 'This is a page with the default template.' printed in your browser's console.
+After rebuilding your site's assets (`yarn build`), when you load a page with the default template, your new route should run and you should see 'This is a page with the default template.' printed in your browser's console.

 ## 3rd party packages